am0eba-byte/competency_generation/README.md

     <notationObject>in Proportional Notation</notationObject>
 </componentSentence>
 ```
-... and transforms it into this structure, adding transitive IDs:
+... and transforms it into this structure, implementing a portion current node's transitive ID by counting all of the preceding competecies from the same tree-level:
 ```
 <competency>
     <Token>read-numerical-expressions-involving-integers-in-proportional-notation</Token>